RomanKotov/RomanKotov/content/posts/what-is-host/index.md

 If another citizen hears own IP address, it shouts own MAC address.
 After it they become aquainted and write contact data to a special table.
 Now they know how to reach each other inside the city.
-They will use their their tables instead of shouting the next time.
+They will use their tables instead of shouting the next time.
 This process is called Address Resolution Protocol, or ARP[^ARP].

 {{< figure src="bullhorn.svg" alt="Employee looks out of the door and shouts in bullhorn." >}}